MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 Select this option to create a new Azure AD B2C tenant.

 > [!NOTE]
-> - Ensure that the account you use to sign in to Power Apps has been assigned at least the [Contributor role](/azure/role-based-access-control/built-in-roles) for the subscription or for a resource group within the subscription.
+> - Ensure that the account you use to sign in to Power Apps has been assigned at least the link [Contributor role](/azure/role-based-access-control/built-in-roles) for the subscription or for a resource group within the subscription.
 > - Ensure the Azure subscription has the **Microsoft.AzureActiveDirectory** resource provider registered.
 Otherwise, creating the new Azure AD B2C tenant will fail with this error:
-> <br> `Error occurred while creating Azure AD B2C tenant.
+> <br /> `Error occurred while creating Azure AD B2C tenant.
 The subscription is not registered to use namespace 'Microsoft.AzureActiveDirectory'.
 See https://aka.ms/rps-not-found for how to register subscriptions.` More information: [Resolve errors for resource provider registration in Azure](/azure/azure-resource-manager/templates/error-register-resource-provider)

 To create a new Azure AD B2C tenant: